MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/14-configure-geo-replication-for-azure-sql-database.md

     ![Screenshot showing the forced failover option.](../images/lab14-dp-300-L1-5.png)

-    > [!NOTE]
-    > Forced failover will switch the secondary database to the primary role.
+    > **Note:** Forced failover will switch the secondary database to the primary role.
 All sessions are disconnected during this operation.

 1. When prompted by the warning message, click **Yes**.